Orlando Medicare & Medicaid Fraud Defense Lawyer

 - Billing for non-existing patients

-Contact us online or by phone at (407) 500-0000 if you’ve been accused of fraud in Florida.
-Our lawyers also cover different types of fraud-related cases, including immigration fraud, mail fraud, and more.
+Contact us by filling out our online form or call (407) 500-0000 if you’ve been accused of Medicare or Medicaid fraud in Florida.

 Medicare is a federal program attached to Social Security and is available to all U.S. citizens 65 years of age or older, as well as people with certain disabilities.
 It is available regardless of income.

 Medicaid is a public assistance program based largely on financial need, and is a joint federal and state program that helps low-income individuals and families pay for the costs associated with medical and long-term custodial care.
 Unlike Medicare, a program largely standardized by the federal government, state and local governments administer Medicaid using federal guidelines.
 Each state can shape the program to its individual needs.
 Because of this federal/state partnership, there are actually 50 different Medicaid programs, one for each state.